Skip to Main Content

 • Traeger® Flat Top Grill Seasoning & Cast Iron Conditioner or canola oil.

 3. Apply a thin layer of Traeger® Flat Top Grill Seasoning & Cast Iron Conditioner or a high-smoke-point oil like canola, grapeseed, or flax oil.
-The conditioner must cover the whole cooking surface (including the walls and edges).
+Using tongs clasping paper towel, spread the oil to cover the entire cooktop, includig the sidewalls.
+Heat until the smoking ends, about 10 minutes.
+This mini re-seasoning helps protect the cooktop from rusting.

-To clean the body of the Flat Top Grill, turn off the grill and let it cool.
+To clean the body of the Flat Top Grill, turn off the grill and let it cool completely.

 DO NOT use Traeger® All Natural Cleaner or any other cleaning solution on the cooking surface.